CommuniTEAM/CommuniTEA/README.md

 ### Using Git Hooks in VSCode

 When commiting changes through VSCode's source control tab, pre-commit will still run automatically without issues.
 If a hook fails, however, VSCode will throw you an error.
-In that case, click on "Show Command Output" as per the screenshot below.
+In that case, click on "Show Command Output" as per the screenshot below to see the errors returned from pre-commit.

 ![example error](https://gitlab.com/tea-masters/communiTEA/uploads/20cb944e753e1823f0702918050a4540/Screenshot_2023-10-17_124748.png)